ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.md

   <li>Determine which license group to use.
     <ol>
       <li>Extract the AD DNS domain name from the mailbox' distinguishedName or dnsDomainName property.</li>
-      <li>When the step above returns an AD DNS domain name and if a license group is defined for it, use this group.
-Else, use the first group in the list.</li>
+      <li>Use the first license group associated with this AD DNS domain name.<br>If no license group for this AD DNS domain is defined and the Mailbox is in Exchange Online, use the first Entra ID license group associated with the tenant of the mailbox.<br>Finally, if no matching license group is defined, use the first license group in the list.</li>
     </ol>
   </li>
   <li>Find the license group via a Graph or Active Directory query.</li>